-This copy has 12 pages, 24 sides, it was taken from a Bound Volume and therefore has the Binding holes showing.
+This issue contains 12 pages, 24 sides, and has been taken from a Bound Volume and therefore has the Binding holes showing.

 Front page shows a portrait photograph of Sir William Throckmorton.
 Bart.